-Applicants to the Bachelor of Science in Nursing program must complete an application specific to the BSN clinical program.
+Applicants to the Pre-Licensure Bachelor of Science in Nursing program must complete an application specific to the clinical program.
 Applications are due on or before January 15 for fall admission or July 15 for spring admission.

 Admission to the BSN program is a competitive selection process.
-Applicants to the BSN program must meet the following minimum admission criteria.
+Applicants to the BSN program should meet the following minimum admission criteria.
 Meeting minimum academic requirements does not guarantee admission to the BSN program.

 1. Be in good academic standing at Franciscan Missionaries of Our Lady University.

-2. Complete the following pre-requisite courses with a grade of C or better prior to applying to the clinical nursing program and must appear on the transcript (a grade of B or better in BIOL 2310 and BIOL 2311 is preferred).
+2. Complete the following prerequisite courses with a grade of C or better prior to applying to the clinical nursing program and must appear on the transcript (a grade of B or better in BIOL 2310 and BIOL 2311 is preferred).

 ACSM 1110: Introduction to College Education (1 credit hour)